danluu/post-mortems/README.md

 [Amazon](http://aws.amazon.com/message/680587/).
 Elastic Load Balancer ran into problems when "a maintenance process that was inadvertently run against the production ELB state data".

 [Amazon](https://aws.amazon.com/message/5467D2/).
-A "network disruption" caused metadata services to experience load that caused resposne times to exceed timeout values, causing storage nodes to take themselves down.
+A "network disruption" caused metadata services to experience load that caused response times to exceed timeout values, causing storage nodes to take themselves down.
 Nodes that took themselves down continued to retry, ensuring that load on metadata services couldn't decrease.

 [AppNexus](http://techblog.appnexus.com/2013/2013-09-17-outage-postmortem/).
 A double free revealed by a database update caused all "impression bus" servers to crash simultaneously.
 This wasn't caught in staging and made it into production because a time delay is required to trigger the bug, and the staging period didn't have a built-in delay.